10 days in Cuba is the perfect amount of time to discover one of the most beautiful and relatively untouched countries in Latin America.

-I have put together this complete Cuba Itinerary based on my 10 Day Multi-Sport trip around the country with Cuban Adventures, the most reputable tour company in Cuba.
+I have put together this complete guide based on my 10 Day Multi-Sport trip around the country with Cuban Adventures, the most reputable tour company in Cuba.

 This Cuba in 10 days tour includes an airport arrival transfer, 8 nights accommodation in guesthouses with air-conditioned rooms and ensuite bathrooms, 1-night camping in a tent, all transport in a private air-conditioned minibus, all breakfasts, 1 dinner and 2 lunches, cycling excursion in Viñales Valley and a 2-day trek in Sierra del Escambray.

-The tour doesn’t include international flights to and from Havana, visa fees, travel insurance, meals and drinks (except for the ones included), tips, optional activities, airport departure transfer.
+The tour doesn’t include international flights to and from Havana, visa fees, travel insurance, meals, and drinks (except for the ones included), tips, optional activities, or airport departure transfer.